Custom Packaging

 Cap choice changes both price and feel.
 Paper caps keep the look natural and usually cost less.
 Metal caps feel premium and hold up well for heavier products, but they add cost.
 Plastic caps can be practical for moisture-sensitive products, though some buyers dislike the feel unless the product category supports it.
 That is why custom cardboard tubes with caps wholesale should be spec’d around the actual product weight, shelf setting, and shipping route instead of whatever looked cool on Pinterest.

 For e-commerce, the tube often does two jobs: it protects the product in transit and acts as the final retail face of the brand.
 That’s where custom cardboard tubes with caps wholesale outperform a plain mailer.
-You can print directly on the tube, add spot UV, embossing, or foil, and create branded packaging that looks intentional.
+You can print directly on the tube, add spot UV, embossing, or foil, and Create Branded Packaging that looks intentional.
 Not flashy for the sake of flash.
 Intentional.
 There’s a difference.

 “We switched from a generic carton to custom cardboard tubes with caps wholesale for a poster launch, and the damage claims dropped fast.
 The pack looked better too.
 Finance liked that part.”